 - Kallus2005apf is a scientific review of the aging of cognitive functions , and finds a positive effect on caffeine and ginseng extract G115. ( I'm more cautious about caffeine .)

-- Coleman2003epg is an overview of the positive effects of P. ginseng on quality of life, focusing on Pharmaton, Ginsana, and so on.
+- Coleman2003epg is an overview of the positive effects of P. ginseng on quality of life, focusing on Pharmaton, Ginsana, and the like.

-- The nootropic effects of the herbal combination with ginseng and cloning were investigated by Nishiyama1995bes and Nishiyama1996hps , which showed improvement in learning and memory.
+- The nootropic effects of herbal combination with ginseng and schizander (cloning) were investigated by Nishiyama1995bes and Nishiyama1996hps , which showed improvement in learning and memory.

-- The standard TKM combination of Yen Yen Gans Ginseng and Polygala tenuifolia had an anti-depressant and nootropic effect on the animal model. ( Sun2013aem )
+- The standard TCM combination of yen ken ginseng and polygala tenuifolia had an anti-depressant and nootropic effect on the animal model. ( Sun2013aem )

 Another plant nootropic

 In addition to ginseng, the nootropic effect is often attributed to ginkgo biloba , pink rosary , Chinese schizander and, to varying degrees, other adaptogens.
 Baikal Shihak is slightly sedative and has protective effects on hippocampal neurons ( Lim2016asb ).
-Salmon and other deaf, such as oregano, deserve attention.
-The traditional Indian (Ayurvedic) nootropic is the Bakopa microbes called brahmi ( Calabrese2008esb ).
+Sage and other deaf, such as oregano, deserve attention.
+The traditional Indian (Ayurvedic) nootropic is a bacon bastard called brahmi ( Calabrese2008esb ).

-As a bead I would say that probably the most commonly used nootropic is nicotine, the nootropic effects of which my ex-leader, neurobiologist and the big smoker himself like to point to.
+As a bead, I would say that the most commonly used nootropic is nicotine, the nootropic effects of which my former head, neurobiologist and the big smoker himself like to point to.
 Nicotine acts on central nicotinic acetylcholine receptors.
-Although nicotine is not an adaptogen (its therapeutic index is too low), it improves concentration in small doses, and temporarily suppresses symptoms of Parkinson's disease in the elderly.
+Although nicotine is not an adaptogen (its therapeutic index is too low), it improves concentration in small doses, and temporarily suppresses symptoms of Parkinson's disease in older people.